mikecinnamon/MLearning/[ML-02] scikit-learn.md

 from sklearn.linear_model import LinearRegression
 ```

-Your estimator will be an **instance** of this class, that is, an object which applies the technique chosen:
+Your estimator will be an **instance** of this class, that is, an object which applies linear regression techniques:

 ```
 model = LinearRegression()